purelb/purelb/content/how_it_works/overview/_index.md

 ---

 The PureLB LoadBalancer controller consists of two components that interact with the k8s API server.
-These two compoenents are:
+These two components are:

- * **Allocator.**  The allocator watches the service API for LoadBalancer service and replies with an IP address
+ * **Allocator.**  The allocator watches the service API for LoadBalancer service events and allocates IP addresses

- * **LBnodeagent.**  The lbnodeagent runs on all nodes that packets for exposes services can transit, it watches service changes and configures networking behavior
+ * **LBnodeagent.**  The lbnodeagent runs on all nodes that packets for exposed services can transit, it watches service changes and configures networking behavior

- * **KubeProxy.** Important, but not part of PureLB is KubeProxy.
-KubeProxy is also watching service changes and adds those the same addresses used by LBNode to configure communication within the cluster.
+ * **KubeProxy.** KubeProxy is important, but not part of PureLB.
+KubeProxy watches service changes and adds the same addresses used by lbnodeagent to configure communication within the cluster.

- {{% notice %}} _Instead of thinking of PureLB advertising service, think of PureLB attracting packets to allocated addresses with KubeProxy forwarding those packets within the cluster via the Container Network Interface Network (POD Network) between nodes._ {{% /notice %}}
+ {{% notice %}} _Instead of thinking of PureLB as advertising services, think of PureLB as attracting packets to allocated addresses with KubeProxy forwarding those packets within the cluster via the Container Network Interface Network (POD Network) between nodes._ {{% /notice %}}

 {{<mermaid align="center">}}